kveto from prague:

 Then the team gets into a meeting.
 The Wasp is restored to chairwoman, on the grounds that the Vision's mental manipulations interrupted her term.
 Hercules agrees with the move but looks a little doubtful.

 Hercules never really seemed to have a problem with the Black Widow's leadership of the Champions, so it must be Jan specifically that has him concerned, although a chauvinistic attitude wouldn't be all that out of character for him.
 It's going to be a problem in the future.

-While the Avengers are meeting, a pair of men who got their idea of how to dress like a government agent by watching the original Untouchables TV show case the mansion.
+While the Avengers are meeting, a pair of men - who got their idea of how to dress like government agents by watching the original Untouchables TV show - case the mansion.

 When the Avengers first get called in by SHIELD to investigate the shipwreck that Terminus causes, there's a comment about SHIELD being "unusually close-mouthed about this affair".
 That's most probably just due to the impending fallout related to the Vision's attempt at taking over the Pentagon's computer systems, but there's also the slight possibility that it was related to the much delayed SHIELD mini-series, like we saw with the references in Hulk #297-300.